yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 * **[ec-to-address](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-ec-to-address)**  ( use version/p2pkh column for addresses )

-**1) Combined BIP 32 and 44 Example:** Apply m/44’/5’/0’/0/0 to create a compressed Dash public addresses for up to 4 billions addresses much more safely on an online machine!!!
+**1) Combined BIP 32 and 44 Example:** Apply M/44’/5’/0’/0/0 to create a compressed Dash public addresses for up to 4 billions addresses much more safely on an online machine!!!

-A. *Be very afraid to use this weak brain wallet driven command sequence below on an online computer!*
+A. *Be very afraid to use the weak brain wallet driven command sequence below on an online computer!*
 ```
 % echo 'very complex gibberish' | bx base16-encode | bx sha256 | bx hd-new | bx hd-private -d -i 44 | bx hd-private -d -i 5 | bx hd-private -d -i 0 | bx hd-public  -i 0 | bx hd-public  -i 0 | bx hd-to-ec | bx ec-to-address -v 76
 ```
 ```
 Xb9HJy46M9u3SLAWVitS4eV6gEMuVFfZX2
 ```
-B. *Don't be afraid to apply the chain code driven command sequence below on an online computer.
+B. *Equivalent M/44’/5’/0’/0/0 chain code approach that protects the confidentiality of the master seed.
+Don't be afraid to apply the chain code driven command sequence below on an online computer.
 However, for privacy reasons, don't share keys beginning with xpub for Bitcoin or tpub for Testnet.
-(If crypto-currencies become more widely adopted, this approach could be a death knell to eCommerce PCI-DSS compliance.)*
+(The prefix tpub below resulted below from compiling bx with the "--enable-testnet" flag.
+Not compiling bx with this code would result in similar chain code starting with xpub.)

+If crypto-currencies become more widely adopted, this approach could become a death knell to eCommerce PCI-DSS compliance.
+This is a feature of permission-less blockchain technology!
+Permission-less block chains don't require identity information to be utilized.
+This means such cryptocurrency networks will naturally protect their customers from identity theft for their eCommerce transactions.
+However, eCommerce servers accepting cryptographic currency payments utilizing such chain code must still protect the integrity of such chain code.
+Otherwise, merchant customer payments will either be stolen or burned.*
 ```
 % echo 'tpubDEsWcNHY2m2zfKS1FieKboAswCy5iikUDjrUEtP5ayZmcMYGPempZH36nn9MTMpRqcXowhdDTGwsPu5pcGJ95g6kVKTN7ynmc5pKjjURSqz' | bx hd-public  -i 0 | bx hd-to-ec | bx ec-to-address -v 76
 ```
 ```
 Xb9HJy46M9u3SLAWVitS4eV6gEMuVFfZX2
 ```
-C. *Demonstrates the generation of the next public key, i.e., m/44’/5’/0’/0/1, from the same public key chain code above.*
+C. *Demonstrates the generation of the next public key, i.e., M/44’/5’/0’/0/1, from the same public key chain code above.*
 ```
 % echo 'tpubDEsWcNHY2m2zfKS1FieKboAswCy5iikUDjrUEtP5ayZmcMYGPempZH36nn9MTMpRqcXowhdDTGwsPu5pcGJ95g6kVKTN7ynmc5pKjjURSqz' | bx hd-public  -i 1 | bx hd-to-ec | bx ec-to-address -v 76
 ```